kavyahuja/cs1302-ce29/README.md

 1. You should also notice the provided `pom.xml` and `Makefile`.
 The `Makefile` may be used to compile and run your code.
 However, the code will not run correctly at this time.

+1. Take a minute to think about the result of the last few steps.
+You and your partner now have copies of a repository that was created by the instructors.
+You can work on the code in that repository and push the changes to your personal, private, repository on GitHub.
+By the end of the exercise, your repository will contain a completed version of the exercise and the course repository will still be in the original state.
+Also note that since you and your partner are collaborators on your private repository, you can both make modifications to the code.
+Again, the the [Workflow](#workflow) section contains instructions on how you might navigate this new environment successfully with your partner.

 ## Exercise Steps

 ### Checkpoint 1 Steps